 Publishers in the Philippines have different ways of acquiring English to Tagalog materials for publication.
 Translations and adaptations have certain copyright conditions that either the author/translator or the publisher need to fulfill.
 The best way to know standard operating procedures is obviously to research the websites of the source and find enlightenment there.
-After going through all the copyright procedures the author is now free to promote his material.

 The Author as Marketing Representative